 RollerFoot has since helped to greatly improve the quality of life for hundreds of people, of which I am so proud.

 - Dr. Daniel Kharrazi of Kerlan-Job Ortho Clinic in Orange County, California, recommended RollerFoot to his patients.

 - Dr. Stephen Arbes, foot and ankle surgeon, Green Bay, Wisconsin.
-Used RollerFoot knee walker for 6 weeks in the operating room performing foot and ankle surgeries.
-The unique hands free ability of RollerFoot allowed him to maintain hands sterile during surgery.
+Used RollerFoot knee walker for six weeks in the operating room, performing foot and ankle surgeries.
+The unique hands-free ability of RollerFoot allowed him to maintain his hands sterile during surgery.

-- Dr. Alicia Knee, Orthopedic surgeon, tried RollerFoot and will definitely mention it to patients.
-California Pacific Medical Center, San Francisno, California.
+- Dr. Alicia Knee, an Orthopedic surgeon, tried RollerFoot and will definitely mention it to patients.
+California Pacific Medical Center, San Francisco, California.

 - Dr. David Gent, Podiatry surgeon.
-Kitsap Foot and Ankle Clinic, Brenerton, Washington.
+Kitsap Foot and Ankle Clinic, Bremerton, Washington.